wdporter/acim/more/prayers-from-the-course/readme.md

 Here I am.

 ## I am Here to be Truly Helpful [(T-2.V.18:2–6)](/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker.html#t-2-v-18)

-I am here only to be truly helpful.<br>
+I am here only to be truly helpful.
-I am here to represent Him Who sent me.<br>
+I am here to represent Him Who sent me.
-I do not have to worry about what to say or what to do, <br>
+I do not have to worry about what to say or what to do,
-&emsp;&emsp;because He Who sent me will direct me.<br>
+&emsp;&emsp;because He Who sent me will direct me.
-I am content to be wherever He wishes, <br>
+I am content to be wherever He wishes,
-&emsp;&emsp;knowing He goes there with me.<br>
+&emsp;&emsp;knowing He goes there with me.
-I will be healed as I let Him teach me to heal. <br>
+I will be healed as I let Him teach me to heal.

 ## The Kingdom is Perfectly United [(T-4.III.1:12–13)](/text/4-the-illusions-of-the-ego/iii-love-without-conflict.html#t-4-iii-1)